Has your hot cold email cooled off?

 Watch this podcast for more detail on this topic:

-Once you figure out which pain point to mention first, build a list of your ideal target audience based on data
+Build a list of your ideal target audience based on data

-Have a look at who has purchased your product/service from you within the last 6 months and ask yourself what do your current paying customers have in common?
+Take a look at who has purchased your product/service from you within the last 6 months, and ask yourself what do your current paying customers have in common?

 When you use this approach in your cold email strategy, you are going to target people who actually want what you’re selling.